 9 means variable quantity shipment.

-The lines surrounding the barcode are called bearer bars.
-They are used to make sure no part is missing when the barcode is scanned.
+The lines around the barcode are bearer-bars.
+People use them to make sure no part is missing when they scan the barcode.

-Please remove the check digit "4" first.
-Then add 1 in the front as Packaging Indicator.
-Then add a zero to make it 14-digits in total length.
+Please remove the check digit “4” first.
+Then add 1 in the front as the packaging indicator.
+Next, add a zero to make it 14-digits in total length.

 Now, your Master Carton Code is 1003288667318.

-After checksum calculation, you get check digit as 1.
+After calculating checksum, you get a check digit 1.

 Therefore, your Master Carton Code is 10032886673181.

 1. Open DOS prompt.
-If you are using Windows Vista or Windows 7, please Open DOS prompt as administrator.
+If you are using Windows 10 / Windows 7, please Open DOS prompt as administrator.